ParkJeongseop/Tally-Counter/README.md

-# Tally Counter
+# Physical Tally Counter

-A simple and elegant tally counter app built with React Native.
+A simple and elegant physical tally counter app built with React Native.
 Count anything using on-screen buttons or hardware volume buttons.

 ## Features